eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 ### Alternatives

 A traditional state-machine approach was abandoned in favor of event sourcing due to its scalability, traceability, and better handling of asynchronous communication.

+## Management API Isolation

+### Context

+The EDDIE Framework exposes APIs serving different purposes and with different security requirements.
+Public APIs are usually customer facing and integrated into the EDDIE Button or AIIDA.
+Management APIs provide privileged administrative capabilities.

+These interfaces have different security requirements and therefore require the ability to apply different access-control policies at the deployment level.

+### Decision
+Separate public and management interfaces through distinct network ports:

+- Public interface (8080): exposes APIs required for integration with external applications.
+- Management interface (9090): exposes privileged APIs used to administer and configure the EDDIE Framework.

+The management interface is logically separated from the public interface to allow deployment environments to apply independent network and access-control policies.

+The architectural decision does not prescribe a specific authentication or authorization mechanism.
+Protection of the management interface may be implemented using infrastructure-level controls, such as network restrictions, reverse proxies, authentication gateways, or other access-control mechanisms appropriate to the deployment environment.

+The ports and endpoint paths are configurable to support different deployment architectures.

+### Consequences

+Positive consequences
+- Establishes a clear security boundary between public and privileged functionality.
+- Allows management interfaces to be protected independently of public interfaces.
+- Enables deployment-specific network and access-control policies.
+- Reduces the exposure of privileged functionality to untrusted networks.
+- Avoids coupling the EDDIE Framework to a specific authentication or authorization technology.

+Negative consequences
+- Introduces an additional network interface that must be configured and secured.
+- Requires deployment environments to explicitly manage access to both public and management interfaces.
+- Incorrect exposure or configuration of the management interface may weaken the intended security boundary.

+### Alternatives

+Exposing public and management APIs through a single network interface was considered.
+This would simplify network configuration but would make it more difficult to enforce distinct access-control policies for privileged functionality.

+An alternative approach would be to enforce all access control within EDDIE Core.
+This was not selected because infrastructure-level protection provides greater flexibility for deployment-specific security requirements and avoids coupling the architecture to a particular authentication mechanism.